Working Towards a Zambia Where Donkeys are Free from Suffering

 Lucky is slowly recovering from her ordeal

-Two mobile clinics were held at Libuyu last month, where the team educated 15 donkey owners on good animal welfare practices.
-A first-time offender was educated about the dangers of overloading a scotch cart and how this endangers the welfare of working animals.
-This offender complied and offloaded excess bags of charcoal to relieve the donkeys of extra weight for the remainder of their journey.
-Another first-time offender using an ox yoke was educated about donkey welfare and agreed to use a set of humane harnesses instead.
+Two mobile clinics were held in Libuyu last month, where the team educated 15 donkey owners on good animal welfare practices.
+A first-time offender was warned about the dangers of overloading his scotch cart and how this endangers the welfare of his working animals.
+The offender complied and offloaded excess bags of charcoal to relieve the donkeys of this extra weight.

-Despite these offenders, the majority of donkey owners at Libuyu were compliant and only needed minimal education.
-However, the team were disappointed by one donkey owner whose donkeys had several untreated injuries from being bitten.
+However, the team were disappointed by one donkey owner whose animals had several untreated injuries from being bitten.
 ZWDP will follow up this owner and his donkeys during next month’s field checks.

 Twapenga

-The 17 beautiful rescued donkeys Maramba Farm are all well currently.
+The 17 beautiful rescued donkeys at Maramba Farm are all well currently.
 They were dipped twice last month to protect them from diseases from biting insects and ticks, and are due for their third round of deworming soon.

 Next